AngryMaciek/angry-moran-simulator/documentation.md

 * `PlotSize3D`
 * `PlotEntropy3D`

-The functions have the same sygnatures as their previous analogues.
+The functions have the same signatures as their previous analogues.